-This course is designed to introduce 13-15-year-old budding entrepreneurs to the skills required to found and manage their own businesses.
-Developing a broad understanding of global financial markets is crucial to this study, ensuring a worldwide comprehension of entrepreneurship.
+This course is designed to introduce budding entrepreneurs, aged 13 to 15, to the skills required to found and manage their own businesses.
+Developing a broad understanding of global financial markets is crucial to this study, giving students an international perspective on entrepreneurship.

-The Introduction to Enterprise course from Oxford Royale Academy’s Summer School will provide participants with an unrivalled head start on the road to business success.
+The Introduction to Enterprise course from Oxford Royale Academy will provide participants with an unrivalled head start on the road to business success.
 The course will combine exciting, interactive study of the key principles of Economics and Business Studies with group projects, case studies and skill sessions.

-By the end of the course, students will have gained an insight into entrepreneurship and business, learnt about the modern knowledge-based economy and gained an understanding of the international business environment.
-Students will also improve their teamwork through collaborative research on a group project, alongside learning about branding and marketing.
+In this course, students gain an insight into entrepreneurship and business; learn about the modern knowledge-based economy; and gain an understanding of the international business environment.
+Students also improve their teamwork through collaborative research on a group project, alongside learning about branding and marketing.

 By the end of this course, students will have: